LWJGL/lwjgl3-www/README.md

-# [LWJGL.org](https://www.lwjgl.org) - The home of Lightweight Java Game Library 3
+# [lwjgl.org](https://www.lwjgl.org) - home of Lightweight Java Game Library 3

-The website for LWJGL 3 is build with React.
+The website for LWJGL is build with React.
 It is a single-page application with client-side routing.
 It installs a Service Worker in order to work offline.

 There is no server-side rendering because of hosting constraints.